Persian Cat

 100%

-A thick, luxurious coat is only the beginning!
-Persian cats bring joy to their families via loving personalities and gentle yet playful antics.
+A thick, luxurious coat is only one of the wonderful qualities of the Persian cat.
+Persian cats bring joy to their families because of their loving personalities and gentle yet playful antics.

-Persians are not prone to excessive mischief; for example, they aren't into opening drawers and cupboards like their Oriental cousins are, and they are not normally into things like walking on leashes and playing fetch like some other breeds such as Siamese and Savannahs.
-They are however intelligent cats, capable of learning your routine, greeting you, and of course, curling up for snuggles as part of a daily routine.
+Not prone to excessive mischief, Persians are quiet and well-behaved pets.
+They aren't into opening drawers and cupboards like their Oriental cousins, and unlike some other breeds such as Siamese and Savannahs, Persians usually don't like walking on leashes and playing fetch.
+However, they are intelligent cats, capable of learning your routine, greeting you, and of course, curling up for snuggles as part of a daily routine.

 Even though Persians are expert-level cuddlers, they are not terribly demanding.
-If you're looking for a cat who is happy to nap while you're gone and will cheerfully accompany you through your evening routine, you'll definitely want to give thePersian a second look.
+If you're looking for a cat that is happy to nap while you're gone, and will cheerfully accompany you through your evening routine, you'll definitely want to give thePersian a second look.

-Last but not least, despite having something of a froufrou reputation, Persians make excellent family pets.
-They have the ability to get along well with children, other felines, and even dogs.
+Last but not least, despite having something of a frou-frou reputation, Persians make excellent family pets.
+They have the ability to get along well with children, other cats, and even dogs.

 About the Persian Cat